grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 Grabbers can interact with Marionette through three channels: UI, SDK, and through RESTful API endpoints in their test scripts.
 All requests are routed through a load balancer to the Marionette platform.
 The Marionette platform in turn talks to the required microservices to create test data and to run the simulations.

-## The benefits
+## The Benefits

 With Marionette, Grabbers now have the ability to:

-*   Simulate the whole booking flow including customer and driver behavior as well as transition through the booking life cycle including pick-up, drop-off, cancellation, etc. For example, developers can make passenger booking from the UI and configure pick-up points, drop-off points, taxi types, and other parameters easily.
+*   Simulate the whole booking flow including customer and driver behaviour as well as transition through the booking life cycle including pick-up, drop-off, cancellation, etc. For example, developers can make passenger booking from the UI and configure pick-up points, drop-off points, taxi types, and other parameters easily.
 They can define passenger behaviour such as “make bookings after a specified time interval”, “cancel each booking”, etc. They can also set driver locations, define driver behaviour such as “always accept booking manually”, “decline received bookings”, etc.
 *   Simulate bookings in all cities where Grab operates.
 Further, developers can run simulations for multiple Grab taxi types such as JustGrab, GrabShare, etc.
-*   Visualize passengers, drivers, and ride transitions on the UI, which lets them easily test their workflows.
+*   Visualise passengers, drivers, and ride transitions on the UI, which lets them easily test their workflows.
 *   Save efforts and time spent on installing third-party android or iOS emulators, troubleshooting or debugging `.apk` installation files, etc before testing workflows.
 *   Conduct E2E testing without real mobile devices and installed apps.
 *   Run automatic simulations, in which a particular set of scenarios are run continuously, thus helping developers with exploratory testing.

-## How we isolated simulations among users
+## How We Isolated Simulations Among Users

 It is important to have independent simulations for each user.
 Otherwise, simulations don’t yield correct results.
 This was one of the challenges we faced when we first started running simulations on Marionette.

 To resolve this issue, we came up with the idea of “cohorts”.
 A cohort is a logical group of passengers and drivers who are located in a particular city.
 Each simulation on Marionette is run using a “cohort” containing the number of drivers and passengers required for that simulation.
 When a passenger/driver needs to interact with other passengers/drivers (such as for ride bookings), Marionette ensures that the interaction is constrained to resources within the cohort.
 This ensures that drivers and passengers are not shared in different test cases/simulations, resulting in more consistent test runs.

-## How to interact with Marionette
+## How to Interact with Marionette

 Let’s take a look at how to interact with Marionette starting with its user interface first.